xtools-at/Electron-PWA-Wrapper/README.md

 - Run `npm run build` from the command line (preferably from PowerShell).

 ### Build for Linux (any distro, using AppImage)
-- Have a machine running an updated Ubuntu or Debian ready.
-Install Node.JS >= 6 like described [here](https://nodejs.org/en/download/package-manager).
+- Have a machine running up-to-date Ubuntu or Debian ready.
+Install Node.JS >= 6 as described [here](https://nodejs.org/en/download/package-manager) (or as you prefer).
 - Install build dependencies: `sudo apt install -y icnsutils graphicsmagick`
 - Create your `build/icon.icns` like described in _Build for macOS App Store_.
 Also, don't forget to place your Tray- and App-Icons into `src/assets`.
 - Update your `package.json`->`build`->`linux` and ->`appImage`.